 The Bullseye Prospect was first sampled in 1985 by Esso Australia and eight (8) reconnaissance rock chip samples were taken.
 Results include 0.15ppm Au, 0.1% Cu, 0.1% Pb, 0.1% Zn, and 15ppm Ag.

-Dalrymple Resources NL undertook shallow drilling at the Bullseye Prospect in 1991 with very encouraging results for zinc mineralisation.
-In particular, hole BLP002 was anomalous in zinc above 1000ppm for its entire length of 108m, with a higher-grade zone of 6m @ 0.88% Zn only 50m from surface.
+Dalrymple Resources NL undertook shallow drilling at the Bullseye Prospect in 1991 with very encouraging results for zinc mineralisation. hole BLP002 was anomalous in zinc above 1000ppm for its entire length of 108m, with a higher-grade zone of 6m @ 0.88% Zn only 50m from surface.

 Soil sampling shows potential for a strongly mineralised gold (+/- copper) bearing system.
 There is a main central zone which is orientated east-west, along with a north-eastern zone which is not fully defined.
 The strong gold and copper anomalism make Cardigan Dam a highly prospective exploration target.

 Rock sampling undertaken by previous explorers returned high-grade gold and silver results (47.0g/t Au and 16.0g/t Ag).
 The mineralisation is centralised in multiple, sub-parallel fault zones which have a west-northwest strike.
 Rock sampling covers an area approximately 300m by 200m but is sparsely sampled.
 Additional rock sampling is recommended.
 No soil sampling exists at Bluff Creek.